Increment: Countering the not-enough narrative in young adults

 Young adults are drowning in “shoulds”

 Young adults navigating school, work, relationships, and personal growth simultaneously experience their progress as a series of deficits rather than achievements.
-They're sometimes unable to see the wins hidden in their routines.
-The irony?
-They're often accomplishing more than they realize.
-Without making their progress visible and celebrated, the narrate of "not enough" kind of becomes their reality.

 Small wins.
 Big picture.
 Everything you're already accomplishing, finally made visible.